jingyingx/jingyingx.github.io/README.md

 ### 2024
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Children do not have different verb representations from adults: Non-culminating incremental theme predicates in Mandarin-speaking children.
 Poster presented at the 16th Generative Approaches to Language Acquisition (GALA 16).
 The NOVA University of Lisbon, Lisbon.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults.
 Poster presented at the 34th Semantics and Linguistic Theory (SALT 34), University of Rochester, Rochester.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 [Non-culmination in telic incremental theme predicates: An experimental study of Mandarin children and adults.
-Poster presented at the 60th Annual Meeting of the Chicago Linguistic Society (CLS 60), University of Chicago, Chicago.
-Download the poster: 'http://jingyingx.github.io/WCCFL_Poster_Jingying_Xu.pdf'
+[Poster presented at the 60th Annual Meeting of the Chicago Linguistic Society (CLS 60)]((http://jingyingx.github.io/CLD_Poster_Jingying_Xu.pdf), University of Chicago, Chicago.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
-Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults.
+[Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](http://jingyingx.github.io/WCCFL_Poster_Jingying_Xu.pdf).
 Poster presented at the 42nd West Coast Conference on Formal Linguistics (WCCFL 42), Berkeley.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 How can Mandarin children and adults eat three cookies without ever finishing them?
 Talk presented at the 48th annual Penn Linguistics Conference (PLC 48), Philadelphia.
 ### 2023
 - **Xu, Jingying** (2023).
 How can you eat three cookies without ever finishing them?
 Talk presented at Careers, Alumni and Linguistics at Michigan State (CALMS) 2023, East Lansing.